 We don't just pick up on the same studies covered by the mainstream media.
 The editor regularly trawls hundreds of peer-reviewed journals looking for the latest findings from across the breadth of psychological science.

 All our reports are based on a close reading of the original research papers.
-Our aim is to write accessible, accurate reports on those studies that make an important contribution, that are relevant to real life, timely, novel or thought-provoking.
+Our aim is to write accessible, accurate blog posts on those studies that make an important contribution, that are relevant to real life, timely, novel or thought-provoking.

-You can follow the Digest via our fortnightly email (launched in '03), Facebook fan-page, Twitter feed and Google + page.
+You can follow the Digest via our fortnightly email (launched in '03), Facebook, Twitter, Tumblr and Google + page.

-Complementing our main research reports, the Research Digest has over the years published a number of special guest features - look out for more in the future.
-Also, during April to May 2014, in the editor's absence, we hosted a number of star guest editors.
-From June 2014, the Digest started publishing a commissioned guest contribution every two to three weeks.
-Another new development is the launch of a format in which we digest studies pertaining to a particular topic or question, with the first such post covering the psychology of first impressions.
-Finally, every Saturday, we now publish a round-up of the previous week's best psychology links on the web.
+Complementing our main research reports, the Research Digest publishes occasional special guest features, such as psychologists describing "one nagging thing they don't understand about themselves".
+During April and May 2014, in the regular editor's absence, we hosted a number of star guest editors.
+As of June 2014, we now publish a guest blogger every two to three weeks.
+Another recent development is themed posts, in which we digest research on a given topic or question, such as the psychology of first impressions and the surprising abilities of babies.
+Finally, every Saturday, we publish a round-up of the previous week's best psychology links on the web.

 The Digest story